 When I was designing this entryway makeover, I tried to say true to the bones of the house as well as the location etc… It’s fun to try the newest design trend or go crazy with DIYs, but this home is a long-term investment for the owners and I wanted to make sure I kept that front of mind during the process.

-We also sat down and decided exactly what needs needed to be met in this space.
+We also sat down and decided exactly what needs were to be met in this space.
 And we didn’t forget anyone, even the furriest member of the family.

 TIP: When you are redesigning a space, this is the easiest place to start…make a list of what you need i.e. storage for dog food, a place for winter coats off-season, storage for cleaning supplies etc… and then create zones based on those needs.